October 8 @ 4:00 pm 5:30 pm

 Please note: While advance registration is not necessary for most of our Learning & Connection activities (you are welcome to just drop-in), IF you do pre-register it helps us in our planning AND allows us to notify you in the event of a last-minute change or cancellation.
 Either way, we’d love to see you!

 If you already have a Sinneave Connects account, just log in as usual.
-If you haven’t yet opened an account, it’s easy!
-Click the button below that says, “Celebrating Autism! – Jan 4” to be directed to the portal and follow the prompts.
+If you haven’t yet opened a FREE account, it’s easy!
+Click on the words that say, “Sinneave Connects” below to be directed to the portal.

 1. Pick a user name